ianfhunter/ianfhunter.github.io/README.md

 ## Checking differences

 ⚠️ By default, the script will check if the file was edited by **checking the number of line**.
 If the line is exactly the same, the file will be not converted.
-New line, blank line and comment **are removed** in this checking.
+New line, blank line, line escape (`\`) and comment **are removed** in this checking.

 So, to force update to a single file you can :
 - Use `share <filepath>` directly